Deji69/Croupier/README.md

 _This feature requires being in online mode._

-### All Main Missions
+### All Main Missions & Bonus Missions

 Supports every mission in the main campaign, including tutorial missions (Freeform Training, The Final Test, Nightcall), Untouchable and Shadows in the Water.
+Also includes the missions in the Patient Zero campaign (except The Vector), all S1 bonus missions, and S2 special assignments.

-_Support for bonus missions and special assignments is WIP._
+_Rules (banned conditions) for bonus missions are WIP._

 <img src="./images/croupier-ingame-untouchable-mission-select.jpg" title="Mission selection list." width="47%">